 It can be overwhelming to look at lists and lists of possibilities.
 But the fact that there are fewer baby names than it first appears can be freeing.

 That’s because your shortlist actually might be pretty short.

 Imagine this: you’re looking for a name for your daughter.
-You’d like something short, nickname-proof but not a nickname, and not in the Top 100 – but definitely an easily recognized name, preferably with an obvious spelling.
-You swoon over vintage names, but only if they seem right for a girl born in 2016.
+You’d like something short, nickname-proof but not a nickname, and maybe not in the Top 100 – but definitely an easily recognized name, preferably with an obvious spelling.
+You swoon over vintage names, but only if they seem right for a girl born today.

-If you can draw the criteria for the kind of names you love, chances are good that you’ll find the right name for your child – waiting on a very short list.
+If you can draw the criteria for the kind of names you love, chances are good that you’ll find the right name for your child – waiting on a pretty short list.

 And if you draw those criteria, but don’t find The Name, that’s a good signal to discuss your priorities in choosing a name.
 Maybe it’s time to embrace that longtime favorite that feels too popular.
 Or to consider a name that feels bolder than you might have imagined.

 NAMES ARE FINITE